HackBerkeley/intro-git/workshop/README.md

 	new file:   destroy.js
 ```

-Great, now we added the changes to `destroy.js` to git's tracking.
-Next time you modify, create, or delete a file, git will tell you to add those changes.
+Great, now we added the changes to `destroy.js` to Git's tracking.
+Next time you modify, create, or delete a file, Git will tell you to add those changes.

 ### Committing
 Great, we've made changes and added them, time to package them into commit with a description.